 Yes, we accept the GRE and TOEFL in whatever form they are administered.

-The University requires a score of at least 213 on the computer test, 80 on the internet-based test, or 550 on the old, paper-based test for all applications who are required to take the TOEFL.
+The University requires a minimum score of 80 on the iBT for all applications who are required to take the TOEFL.
 This is a University-wide policy, and the department cannot make exceptions.
 In fact, since our students will do a fair amount of teaching, we usually want TOEFL scores to be quite a bit better than the minimum.
+For additional information about the English Language Proficiency Requirement for international students, please visit the Graduate School's website here.

 Score reports should be sent to the University, report code 3917.
 There is no specific code for the Math/Stat department